Eray594/MudForge/README.md

 }
 ```

-[!NOTE]
+> [!NOTE]
-It doesn't matter whether the MudBlazor components are stored in App.razor or in your layout.
-It is only important that the service specifies the configuration
+> It doesn't matter whether the MudBlazor components are stored in App.razor or in your layout.
+It is only important that the service specifies the configuration.

 This documentation provides a clear and comprehensive introduction to **MudForge**, including installation instructions, usage examples, configuration options, and contribution guidelines.
 It's perfect for developers looking to integrate theming into their Blazor applications quickly and efficiently.